 - Go to Settings > Calls.

 - Select Manage blocked numbers under Block calls.

-- Here you get access to all any numbers you’ve blocked and remove them from the list.
+- Here you get access to any numbers you’ve blocked and remove them from the list.

 Sometimes, there’s a healthy dose of guilt that comes immediately after blocking calls from a number.
 Then, you just tend to forget all about that.

-To view and manage the numbers you’ve blocked is possible if you follow the above steps.
+Viewing and managing the numbers you’ve blocked is possible if you follow the above steps.
 This will certainly make Microsoft Teams calls work again if the issue was isolated to blocked numbers only.